 In the not-so-distant past, in the middle of the road from Kerman to Bam and along the ancient Silk Road, it seemed to be the best place to build an aristocratic garden, which later became known as the Shazdeh Mahan Garden.
-Today, this garden is still standing and shows its glory and beauty in the heart of the desert to every passerby and shines like a jewel on a ring in the desert land of Kerman.
+Today, this garden is still standing and shows its glory and beauty in the heart of the desert to every passerby.
+It shines like a jewel on a ring in the desert land of Kerman.

 Shushtar Historical Hydraulic System

 Sheikh Safi al-din Khanegah and Shrine

 Bisotun and Taq-e Bostan

 The Bisotun Plain and its sacred mountain have long been very important to the people, and kings roamed the various lands from the nearby route.
 There are caves on Biston Mountain that show signs of human presence since Paleolithic times.

 Chak Chak cave

 Religious and historical experts still do not agree on how this sacred place came to be.
-It is as if this shrine, like a secret, is in the heart of a mountain and only shows the miracle of creation to passers-by.
+It is as if this shrine, like a secret, is in the heart of a mountain and only shows the miracle of creation to passersby.

 The cave dates back to 120 million years ago and has undergone many natural and artificial changes.
-Imagine for a second you were transposed into the karmic driven world of Earl.
+Imagine for a second that you were transposed into the karmic-driven world of Earl.
 The cave was discovered about 65 years ago, in 1331, when a group of cavers visited the cave and recorded it.
 Since then, the cave has been known as one of Iran's natural attractions, and many cavers have visited it from time to time.
-In the old 700 meters, the cave was only 70 centimeters in diameter and was so narrow and narrow that the cavers walked through it in a bustling way.
-Of course, it's interesting to know that the first humans lived in the first 100 meters of this cave, this can be understood from the 80 skeletons found in this place.
+In the old 700 meters, the cave was only 70 centimeters in diameter and was so narrow and long that the cavers walked through it in a bustling way.
+Of course, it's interesting to know that the first humans lived in the first 100 meters of this cave; this can be understood from the 80 skeletons found in this place.

 Qale Rudkhan castle

 For this reason, it is not possible to just name the desert.
 The Lut Desert is a large part of Iran, and there is still much to be said.
-Due to its special wonders, this desert has always been a collection of the "most".
+Due to its special wonders, this dessert has always been a collection of the "most."
 The warmest point on Earth has been a feature of the area for many years.
 Due to its various desert forms, this desert has attracted the attention of many desert climbers and researchers, and this has made these people travel to the hottest spot on earth.

 Valley of Stars

-What is known as the Valley of the Stars or Stars is an eroded valley in the heart of Qeshm Island that is about 15 meters deep and amazes its viewers with unparalleled wonders.
+What is known as the "Valley of the Stars" or "Stars" is an eroded valley in the heart of Qeshm Island that is about 15 meters deep and amazes its viewers with unparalleled wonders.
 The nature of southern Iran on the northern side of the island and near the village of Barake Khalaf has exhibited its strange geological features.
 Just pass the village of Barake Khalaf and take a short dirt road to reach the entrance of this amazing valley.
 As you step into the valley, giant statues gradually appear and surround you.
 Each of them has a unique shape and takes on a special look at every moment.
-The further you go, the more you are immersed in this stunning beauty, and little by little, silence pervades your whole being ...
+The further you go, the more you are immersed in this stunning beauty, and little by little, silence pervades your whole being.

 What is in front of you is more than two million years old and was created by the erosion of soil, rocks, and sand during the geologic geology period (about 2 million years).
 To form this valley, the wind has blown and it has rained a lot of rain and thunderstorms to show such a masterpiece.
-The effect of mechanical erosion of running water due to rainfall is the most influential factor in the formation of this phenomenon and factors such as gender differences and resistance of different layers, the presence of veins and between the layers of gypsum or plaster and the movements and internal pressures of the earth have also affected it.
+The effect of mechanical erosion of running water due to rainfall is the most influential factor in the formation of this phenomenon and factors such as gender differences and resistance of different layers, the presence of veins and between the layers of gypsum or plaster, and the movements and internal pressures of the earth have also affected it.